A. C. Bhaktivedanta Swami Prabhupada: Cult image and "brainwashing"

 Until the mid-1970s, the attitude of the Western public towards Prabhupada and his movement was cordial.
 News reports described Hare Krishna devotees, their beliefs, and their religious practices in a spirit of curiosity.
 By the mid-1970s, this changed.
 The rapidly expanding Hare Krishna movement — distinctive, foreign, highly visible, and vigorous (often over-vigorous) in spreading its message — became an early target for a nascent anti-cult movement.
 The Hare Krishna movement no longer represented an authentic spiritual tradition.
 Instead, it was now one of a myriad of "destructive cults" that won converts and took over their lives by "mind control" and "brainwashing".
 When young adults, supposedly robbed of free will and "programmed" by mind control, became Hare Krishna devotees, some parents hired "deprogrammers" to kidnap them and "free them from the cult".
 "Deprogrammings" typically involved days or weeks of isolation, browbeating, and intense verbal haranguing and harassment.

 After one such deprogramming failed, the New York City District Attorney's Office charged two local Hare Krishna leaders with illegally imprisoning two Hare Krishna followers by brainwashing them.
 (Note: The case is People v.
 Murphy (N.Y.
 1977) 98 Misc.2d 235.)

 Prabhupada instructed his disciples to fight these charges, among other ways, by entering his books into evidence.
 Meanwhile, two hundred scholars signed a document defending ISKCON as an authentic Indian missionary movement.

-In March of 1977, a New York State Supreme Court justice threw out the charges and recognized ISKCON as a bona fide religious tradition.
+In March 1977, a New York State Supreme Court justice threw out the charges and recognized ISKCON as a bona fide religious tradition.
 Nonetheless, in America and Europe the "cult" label and image persisted for the rest of Prabhupada's lifetime and beyond.

 As scholar James Beckford notes, in the 1970s, Hare Krishna devotees became increasingly active in selling their literature and collecting donations from the public, so they were sharply criticized for what was seen as harassing people for money at airports and other public places.
 As Bryant and Ekstrand comment, "Questionable fund-raising tactics, confrontational attitudes to mainstream authorities, and an isolationist mentality, coupled with the excesses of neophyte proselytizing zeal, brought public disapproval" — something that Prabhupada had to deal with too.